BSkyB prepares to roll the dice again with European expansion

 Many see the hand of Murdoch behind the deal since it would give Fox billions of euros in cash at a time when the 83-year old mogul is looking to expand in content.

-Fox revealed on Wednesday it had tried and so far failed to buy media conglomerate Time Warner Inc (TWX.N), with a source putting the price at roughly $80 billion.
+Fox revealed on Wednesday it had tried and so far failed to buy media conglomerate Time Warner Inc, with a source putting the price at roughly $80 billion.
 [ID:nL2N0PR1EU]

 A separate source close to the Sky talks said they did not expect Murdoch to raise his holding in BSkyB, which would be contentious in Britain, where rivals and some politicians believe he controls too much of the media.